RESETHACKER-COMMUNITY/Resources/Writeups/api.md

                - Twitter and forums are similar but endpoints will be custom + use different terminology

-## Check out the meantioned list of Tools(in free/trail API ) for OSINT/Recon
+## Check out the meantioned list of website(in free/trail API section) for OSINT.
 [Incase want to automates OSINT for threat intelligence and mapping your attack surface. ](https://github.com/smicallef/spiderfoot)

   | Use cases  | Descriptions | purpose   |